 For generations, the University of Mannheim has been preparing students to take on leadership roles in business, academia, and society.
 One of the university’s strengths in this task is its profile, which is characterized by the economic and social sciences.
-It is in these fields that the University of Mannheim has repeatedly been ranked as one of the top 20 European research institutions.
+It is in these fields that the University of Mannheim has repeatedly been ranked as one of the top 20 European research universities.

 Researchers at the university collaborate with numerous national and international partners.
-The university has a particularly close relationship with the Centre for European Economic Research (ZEW), one of the leading economic research institutes in Germany, the GESIS Leibniz Institute for the Social Sciences, and the Institut für Deutsche Sprache (IDS).
+The university has a particularly close relationship with the ZEW – Leibniz Centre for European Economic Research, one of the leading economic research institutes in Germany, the GESIS Leibniz Institute for the Social Sciences, and the Institut für Deutsche Sprache (IDS).
 The Mannheim Centre for European Social Research (MZES) is the largest research institution for Social Sciences at a university in Germany, and is one of the leading institutions of its kind on the international stage.

 The campus surrounding Mannheim’s baroque palace is a place where bright minds from across the globe come together to learn, discuss, research, and prepare to make their mark on the world.
 Every fifth student at the university comes from abroad to pursue their bachelor’s or master’s degree, or doctorate in Mannheim.
 Students of the Mannheim Business School also come from overseas to obtain a management qualification at one of the top 25 MBA providers in the world.

 Research that Benefits Society

 The University of Mannheim is known for its practical orientation and its knowledge transfer with society.
 Numerous researchers are members of national or international bodies, or work at institutes or associations that have an advisory role in business, society, and politics.
 Students are also active in society.
 The many organizations and associations on campus give them the chance to help make the world a better place.